jbutcher21/aiclass/docs/instructions.md

 3. Decide which schema to start with and iterate through them all.
 For instance, if there are master entity and child schemas, start with the first master entity schema and then go through all its child schemas.
 For each schema:
    - Determine what fields should be mapped to Senzing feature attributes or payload and if any special logic will be needed.
    - Show the user with examples how you propose to map it.
-Present them with clearly explained options if something could be mapped one way or the other and ask them which way they want to go.
+Present them with clearly explained options if something could be mapped one way or the other, suggest which is the best option and ask them which way they want to go.
    - Keep iterating on the mapping of this schema until the user says they are ready to move on.

 4. Once you have completed all the mappings of all the schemas, you may then generate code.
 The user will review it and maybe even test it.
 This again is an iterative process until the user is happy with the mapping and is ready to save.